ajour/ajour/README.md

 **_What features are planned?_**

 We have a roadmap [here](https://github.com/casperstorm/ajour/projects/2).

-**_What should I do if some addon isn't showing or updating correctly?_**

-We encourage you to raise an issue and tell us all about it!
-We want Ajour to support as many addons as possible.
-This means a lot of edge cases.
-A list of addons with known issues can be found in the [wiki](https://github.com/casperstorm/ajour/wiki/Addons-with-known-issues).

 **_macOS won't let me open the app, what should I do?_**